Fire Pit Safety in Massachusetts

 Twenty-two towns and cities in Massachusetts prohibit open burning altogether, which may include the use of a fire pit.
 To be sure your pit use is safe and legal, contact your local fire department for specific guidelines.

 Position Your Fire Pit in a Safe Spot

 What’s the safest place for a fire pit?
 On level ground, surrounded by non-combustible materials (stone or gravel), away from shrubs and trees with low-hanging branches.
 Don’t place your fire pit beneath a covered pergola or awning.
 You should also try to incorporate heavy, solid seating around your pit.
 Flimsy lawn chairs that can collapse and blow away are dangerous for obvious reasons.

 It doesn’t take much wind to cause dangerous sparks to fly.
 Contain burning embers by using a screen above the flames.
 For added safety, keep a pail of sand and/or a fire blanket nearby.

 Only Burn Safe Materials

 Safe firewood includes wood that has been seasoned for at least six months and is the appropriate type/length for your pit (i.e. not hanging over the edge).
-While it might seem convenient to burn stray tree branches and twigs, fresh wood (or “green” wood) contains a lot of water, which will smoke when ignited.
+While it might seem convenient to burn stray branches or twigs, fresh wood (or “green” wood) contains a lot of water, which will smoke when ignited.
 Be aware that certain softwoods (pine, for example) also tend to crackle and pop when burned; stick to oak or hickory.
-Finally, never use treated lumber (which can release toxic fumes) or accelerants like gasoline/lighter fluid in your fire pit.
+Finally, never use treated lumber (which can release toxic fumes) or accelerents like gasoline/lighter fluid in your fire pit.